 - Detect when the vehicle has been in a significant accident and call you, your loved ones, and emergency support.

 - Get driving feedback when you are accelerating too fast, braking too hard, and otherwise doing silly things behind the wheel.

 Automatic truly lets you geek out your ride.
 One of my frequent uses is to keep track of mileage for my work.
 When I finish any trip in my car, Automatic gives me a notification to mark the trip as work-related.
 (The notification even displays on my Apple Watch.)
 If I tap the button, Automatic flags the trip and I can view it through the free Automatic App or on the web.
-I liked it so much that I bought two more for my wife and daughter's cars so if they are in an accident, I know about it immediately.
+I liked it so much that I bought two more for my wife and daughter’s cars.
+Having automatic in their cars gives me a notification if any of the car’s sensors go off and also gets me a phone call if they are in an accident.